Green design features reduce carbon footprint of Lake Oswego and Tigard’s new water facilities

 - Hydraulic analysis methods were used to optimize design for maximum flow efficiency and reduced pumping costs.

-- High performance coatings and linings were used to minimize friction losses in pipelines and protect against corrosion.
+- High-performance coatings and linings were used to minimize friction losses and protect against corrosion.

-- Cathodic protection systems supplement high performance pipe coatings for increased corrosion protection and longevity.
+- Cathodic protection systems supplement the high-performance pipe coatings for increased corrosion protection and longevity.

 “We’re already seeing some of our efforts pay off,” said Komarek.
 “Recently, the Partnership received a rebate check for more than $82,000 from the Energy Trust of Oregon thanks to energy savings we’re getting out of the VFDs at the river intake pump station.”